The terms sex, sexuality, and gender are often used interchangeably and sometimes incorrectly in conversations, reports, and interviews.

 gender nonconforming, an individual whose behavior and/or gender expression do not conform to society’s norms for masculine and feminine.

-intersex, a person born with variations in male and female hormones, chromosomes, and/or sexual organs,
+Intersex, a person born with variations in male and female hormones, chromosomes, and/or sexual organs,

-second shift, the unpaid childcare and household responsibilities completed by women that are in addition to their paid work in the labor force.
+These family and household tasks are known as the second shift, the unpaid childcare and household responsibilities completed by women that are in addition to their paid work in the labor force.

 Gender stratification, the unequal access and distribution of wealth, power, and privilege between women and men